I closed a chapter of my life last year; I wrapped up the personal styling side of my business. It was time to let go.

 In the afternoon I couldn’t settle with my book, so I pulled out my journal.
 Over the course of the next two hours I charted my career chronologically – from the very beginning until the present day – in fine detail.
 I even included my first baby-sitting job, right back in high school.
-I made note of everything I’d done and yes, what I’d achieved, but what I really wanted to make note of was every single thing that had not gone to plan; the disappointments, the ideas and projects I’d never managed to get off the ground, the things that had not worked out, the the people who had let me down and the people I felt I had failed.
+I made note of everything I’d done and yes, what I’d achieved, but what I really wanted to make note of was every single thing that had not gone to plan; the disappointments, the ideas and projects I’d never managed to get off the ground, the things that had not worked out, the people who had let me down and the people I felt I had failed.
 I got all those conscious and unconscious negative thoughts and feelings out of my head and onto the page.

 And then I forgave myself and let it all go.

 I wanted to move forward with a clear head and an open heart and I can only do that when I’m willing to let go of anything that might cloud my self-belief and the vision I hold for my life.
-Yes, valuable lessons have been learned and I’ve brought those with me, but I also gave myself permission to move into my future without being limited by my past.
+Yes, valuable lessons have been learnt and I’ve brought those with me, but I also gave myself permission to move into my future without being limited by my past.